 If it rains, which it usually does in summer head to one of the several Vancouver museums and galleries.
 We felt that the best museum for kids was Vancouver Aquarium and Science World.
 The Maritime Museum has several interactive sea-faring displays kids will love.
 One of downtown Vancouver’s most notable landmarks, the Vancouver Art Gallery’s exhibits range from cutting-edge, contemporary work to historic masters.

 Spend a day at the beach

 Blessed with some of the most gorgeous coastlines in the world, Vancouver’s beaches range from sandy sun-bathing beaches to rugged shores typical of the Pacific Northwest.
 Kids will love running into the low tides on Spanish Banks, biking Jericho Beach Park, making sandcastles in the sand at Kits Beach.

 See Gastown’s famous landmark

-Check out Gastown’s most famous landmark – the steam-powered clock on the corner of Cambie and Water Street and wait for the whistles which happens every quarter-hour.
+Check out Gastown’s most famous landmark – the steam-powered clock on the corner of Cambie and Water Street and wait for the whistles which happen every quarter-hour.
 This antique-looking steam clock was actually built in 1977.
 Lots of nice places to eat around here at Gastown, which is one of the oldest parts of Vancouver.
 Kids enjoyed waiting for the whistle to blow, one of the unique things to see in Vancouver.

 Go on a road trip to Whistler on the Sea to Sky Highway